 Emerging Social Hubs in Brooklyn: Building Back Better

-During and post pandemic, Carroll Gardens and Cobble Hill were bursting with what we call social hubs.
-Corners, sidewalks, and intersections came to life with outdoor eateries and seating areas, attracting the community to gather and connect.
-These lively social hubs alloweed the neighborhoods to transition from restraint in public spaces to a spirit of experimentation and social life.
+During and post pandemic, Carroll Gardens, Cobble Hill and Brooklyn Heights were bursting with what we call social hubs - corners, sidewalks, and intersections came to life with outdoor eateries and seating areas, attracting the community to gather and connect.
+These lively social hubs allowed the neighborhoods to transition from restraint in public spaces to a spirit of experimentation and social life.

 Emerging Social Hubs in Brooklyn: Building Back Better